JamesQuintero/Recession-Indicator/README.md

 # Recession-Indicator
 Uses Machine Learning to detect whether the United States is entering a recession by training a neural network with OECD's (Organisation For Economic Co-Operation and Development) CLI indicator.
 "The OECD CLI is designed to provide qualitative information on short-term economic movements".

-### ` As of 05-2019, the United States has a 0.00% chance of heading into a recession within the next month.`
+### ` As of 09-2019, the United States has a 0.01% chance of heading into a recession within the next month.`This is an increase from 0.00% in 08-2019.

 ---